Basic Cookie Dough

 2. Measure flour into large sifter set over dinner plate.
 Add baking soda and salt.
 Sift flour mixture into egg-butter mixture; beat on medium speed until smooth.
 If dough is sticky, beat in a few more tablespoons of flour.

 3. Remove dough from bowl, form into 3 balls, and wrap each in plastic wrap.
 Refrigerate for at least an hour or overnight.
 (Dough may also be frozen.)

 4. When ready to bake, preheat the oven to 375 degrees.
-Set the dough on work surface for 5 to 10 minutes or until pliable, or knead it 4 or 5 times to soften.
+Set the dough on work surface for 5 to 10 minute or until pliable, or knead it 4 to 5 times to soften.
 Coat a baking sheet with nonstick cooking spray.

 6. Place cookies on the prepared baking sheet 1 inch apart; bake for 10 minutes or until bottoms start to brown and tops are firm.
 Remove with a spatula to a wire rack.
 Let cool about 15 minutes.